Gauravst/Gauravst/README.md

 ### About Me
-Hello! 👋 I'm Gaurav, a passionate developer based in India.
+Hello! 👋 I'm Gaurav Singh Tangariya, a passionate developer based in India.
 I love designing and building interactive websites and web applications.
 I believe in the power of technology to create innovative solutions and improve user experiences.

 ### Tech Stack
 * HTML5, CSS3, JS, PHP, SQL, C++, Python,